Disentangling homophily, community structure and triadic closure in networks: Introduction

-In this work we present a solution to this problem, consisting in a principled method to disentangle homophily and community structure from triadic closure in network data.
+In this work we present a solution to this problem, consisting in a principled method to disentangle homophily and community structure from triadic closure in network data, conditioned on mild modeling assumptions.
 This is achieved by formulating a generative model that includes community structure in a first instance, and an iterated process of triadic closure in a second.
-Based on this model, we develop a Bayesian inference algorithm that is capable of identifying which edges are more likely to be due to community structure or triadic closure, in addition to the underlying community structure itself.
+Based on this model, we develop a nonparametric Bayesian inference algorithm that is capable of identifying which edges are more likely to be due to community structure or triadic closure, in addition to the underlying community structure itself.
+What our approach demonstrates is that, while at first it seems that triadic closure and homophily generate similar patterns in network structure, the different mechanisms also leave behind particular traces in the network structure that can be used to disambiguate between the two.

 Several authors have demonstrated that triadic closure can induce community structure and homophily in networks.
 Foster \etal~\cite{foster_clustering_2011,foster_communities_2010} have shown that maximum entropy network ensembles conditioned on prescribed abundances of triangles tend to possess high modularity.
 A more recent analysis of this kind of ensemble by López \etal~\cite{lopez_transitions_2020} showed that it is marked by a spontaneous size-dependent formation of ``triangle clusters.''
 Bianconi \etal~\cite{bianconi_triadic_2014} have investigated a network growth model, where nodes are progressively added to the network, and connected in such a way as to increase the amount of triangles, and shown that it is capable of producing networks with emergent community structure.
 The effect of triangle formation on apparent community structure has been further studied by Wharrie \etal~\cite{wharrie_micro-_2019}, who showed that those patterns can even mislead methods specifically designed to avoid the detection of spurious communities in random networks.
 More recently, Asikainen \etal~\cite{asikainen_cumulative_2020} have shown that iterated triadic closure can exacerbate homophily present in the original network, via a simple macroscopic model.